Haynesville Airport

 Haynesville Airport (FAA LID: 5F3) was a public use airport located in Claiborne Parish, Louisiana, United States.
-The airport was owned by City of Haynesville and located two nautical miles (3.7 km) north of its central business district.
+The airport was owned by City of Haynesville and in the town limits but located two nautical miles (3.7 km) north of its central business district.
 The land for the airport was donated by Erastus and Fanny Crump of Claiborne Parish.

 Facilities

 Haynesville Airport covered an area of 40 acre at an elevation of 348 feet (106 m) above mean sea level.
 It had one runway designated 17/35 with an asphalt surface measuring 3,000 by 75 feet (914 x 23 m).